Market-Insight-Solutions-LLC/vin-developer-guide/docs/source/getting_started_with_vin.rst

 * For this example, two systems will be used: ``system_1`` and ``system_2``.
 * Complete the *VIN™* installation procedure on each system.
-* On each system, open three terminal sessions.
+* On each system, open three CLI sessions.
 * Since each system will have it's own IP address, deemed ``<ip_1>`` and ``<ip_2>`` for this example, it is imperative to determine and record it.
-* If using a Linux OS, run ``ifconifg`` in one of the terminal windows.
+* If using a Linux OS, run ``ifconifg`` in one of the CLI sessions.
 Note: if this feature is not installed a message will appear recommending that ``sudo install net-tools`` be run.
 If this is the case, run this command and re-run ``ifconfig`` to generate an output similar to the one below.

 .. figure:: images/getting_started_with_vin/ifconfig_results.png
   :scale: 100